travelling-mango/multinational-retail-data-centralisation701/README.md

 #### *Top tip*

-- Set up a [virtual environment](https://docs.python.org/3/library/venv.html) to complete the project.
+:bulb: Set up a [virtual environment](https://docs.python.org/3/library/venv.html) to complete the project.
 This will control software dependencies in Python and ensure that your code is reproducible.

 ## Usage
-[Include usage instructions here]

 ## File Structure
-[Include file structure of the project here]

-## Future Improvements / Outlook
+## Future Improvements & Lessons learnt
-[Include future improvements or outlook for the project here]

 ## License
-[Include license information here]